Diderot-Language/examples/heron/README.md

 <li> the number of iterations taken to compute it
 <li> the error, relative to Diderot's sqrt() function
 </ol>
-To see the values (one set of 4 numbers per line):
+To see the output (four numbers per line):

 	unu save -f text -i vrie.nrrd